DME Academy vs Florida Coastal Prep — Which Is Better?

 The Bottom Line

-Florida Coastal Prep is built on a different set of bets: that NBA-caliber coaching relationships open doors that credentials alone do not; that a focused Emerald Coast environment produces better development outcomes than a high-distraction metro setting; and that every player deserves to be known, not just counted.
+Florida Coastal Prep is built on a specific set of bets: that NBA-caliber coaching relationships open doors that credentials alone do not; that a focused Emerald Coast environment produces better development outcomes than a high-distraction metro setting; and that every player deserves to be known by their coaches, not just counted on a roster.

 Ready to learn more about FCP?